matheo/angular/libs/forms/README.md

 - Strategy of common methods to be supported by the controls
   - (?) awareness of the available strategies
   - Essential methods only, with optional parameters
-- Decouple FormControl and DynControl
+- Composition of FormControls inside DynControls

 ## Forms Config